 - Harbor seals and sea lions

-- California sheephead are born female but often become male later in life!
+- California sheephead are all born female but often become male later in life!

-- They can live to be 53 years old, very old for a fish.
+- They can live to be 53 years old, which is very old for a fish.

 - At night, they hide in crevices and wrap themselves in a mucus cocoon to hide their scent from predators.